Key events raising tensions in the Persian Gulf

 May 5: John Bolton, the White House national security adviser and a longtime Iran hawk, announces the deployment of the USS Abraham Lincoln carrier strike group and a bomber task force in response to "a number of troubling and escalatory indications and warnings," without providing details.
 He threatens "unrelenting force" in response to any attack.

-May 8: Iran vows to enrich its uranium stockpile closer to weapons-grade levels starting July 7 if world powers fail to negotiate new terms for its nuclear deal.
-The U.S. responds by imposing sanctions on Iran's metals industry.
+May 8: Iran vows to enrich its uranium stockpile closer to weapons-grade levels, starting July 7, if world powers fail to negotiate new terms for its nuclear deal.
+The U.S. responds by imposing sanctions on Iran's metal industry.

 May 9: The European Union urges Iran to respect the nuclear deal and says it plans to continue trading with the country despite U.S. sanctions.
 Trump says he would like Iran's leaders to "call me."